kkeuning/cug/README.md

 go build
 bash seeder.sh
 ```
-Point your browser to 0.0.0.0/2015
-Click Bottles to connect to the api.
+Point your browser to 0.0.0.0/2015 and click Bottles to connect to the api.
-I suggest doing this with you browser developer tools open recording network activity.
+I suggest doing this with you browser developer tools open recording network activity to get a feel for the interactions with the cellar api.
 Also, the Chrome Redux devtools are nice and enabled for the example.

 ### Extras: